bampli/doc/docs/content/docs/process/_index.md

 ---
 title: The Process
-weight: 4
+weight: 15
 bookToc: false
 ---
 # The Process

-Inspired on William Deming's process specification from the '50s that states:
+Starting from William Deming's process specification from the '50s that states:

 *The Process would be divided into stages; the work would enter a certain stage, change state and continue, having as client the next stage.
 The final step would be for the user, buyer of the product or service, the main link of the production line.
 At each stage there would be production, that is, something would happen in the assets that enter the stage, causing its exit in a different state.*

-The **Process** reflects this specificatioin in the first nine rules and adds a new tenth rule to emphasize sustainability.
+This **Process** is then reflected into the first nine rules below.
+A new tenth rule is added to emphasize sustainability.

 ## PROCESS